Hexahydro-1,3,5-triazine: Preparation

-Representative model reaction using N,N-dimethyl-p-phenylene diamine (1.1) and stoichiometric paraformaldehyde.
-Hemiaminal 1.2 is an intermediate to hexahydrotriazine 1.3.

 The N,N',N"-triacyltriazines are trizines with acyl groups attached to the three nitrogen centers of the ring.
 These triacyltriazines arise from the reaction of hexamethylene tetraamine with acid chlorides or the condensation of amides with formaldehyde.

 Structure

 Unlike the parent triazines, the hexahydro derivatives are conformationally flexible.

 Related compounds and derivatives

 Structure of (Me_{3}TACH)ScCl_{3} viewed down the three-fold symmetry axis (color scheme: blue = N, green = Cl, gray = C).

 Trimers of isocyanates are sometimes labeled as 2,4,6-trioxohexahydro-1,3,5-triazines.
 They have the formula (RNC(O))_{3} and based on the isocyanuric (trione) tautomer of cyanuric acid.

 The N,N',N"-hexahydro-1,3,5-triazines function as tridentate ligands, which are called TACH (triazacyclohexanes).
 Examples include Mo(CO)_{3}[(CH_{2})_{3}(NMe)_{3}] formed from the TACH ligand and molybdenum hexacarbonyl.

 Hexahydro-1,3,5-triazine polymers have also been synthesized.